chiphanna/OpenTag/README.md

 That's the whole loop.
 To wire up Linear, Notion, inline charts, Redis persistence, or to run on Discord / Telegram / WhatsApp, see **[setup.md](./setup.md)**.

 We won't lie to you, though.
 Setting up hosting for chat agents is not easy.
-To skip all of that heartache, go join the wait list for the CopilotKit managed service hosted on our Intelligence platform.
+To skip all of that heartache, go [join the waitlist](https://go.copilotkit.ai/opentag-managed-gh) for the CopilotKit managed service hosted on our Intelligence platform.

 ## Make it your own